metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_clusterwide_network_policy_v2_manifest.md

 - `to_entities` (List of String) ToEntities is a list of special entities to which the endpoint subject to the rule is allowed to initiate connections.
 Supported entities are 'world', 'cluster','host','remote-node','kube-apiserver', 'init', 'health','unmanaged' and 'all'.
 - `to_fqd_ns` (Attributes List) ToFQDN allows whitelisting DNS names in place of IPs.
 The IPs that result from DNS resolution of 'ToFQDN.MatchName's are added to the same EgressRule object as ToCIDRSet entries, and behave accordingly.
 Any L4 and L7 rules within this EgressRule will also apply to these IPs.
 The DNS -> IP mapping is re-resolved periodically from within the cilium-agent, and the IPs in the DNS response are effected in the policy for selected pods as-is (i.e. the list of IPs is not modified in any way).
 Note: An explicit rule to allow for DNS traffic is needed for the pods, as ToFQDN counts as an egress rule and will enforce egress policy when PolicyEnforcment=default.
 Note: If the resolved IPs are IPs within the kubernetes cluster, the ToFQDN rule will not apply to that IP.
 Note: ToFQDN cannot occur in the same policy as other To* rules. (see [below for nested schema](#nestedatt--spec--egress--to_fqd_ns))
 - `to_groups` (Attributes List) ToGroups is a directive that allows the integration with multiple outside providers.
 Currently, only AWS is supported, and the rule can select by multiple sub directives:  Example: toGroups: - aws: securityGroupsIds: - 'sg-XXXXXXXXXXXXX' (see [below for nested schema](#nestedatt--spec--egress--to_groups))
+- `to_nodes` (Attributes List) ToNodes is a list of nodes identified by an EndpointSelector to which endpoints subject to the rule is allowed to communicate. (see [below for nested schema](#nestedatt--spec--egress--to_nodes))
 - `to_ports` (Attributes List) ToPorts is a list of destination ports identified by port number and protocol which the endpoint subject to the rule is allowed to connect to.
 Example: Any endpoint with the label 'role=frontend' is allowed to initiate connections to destination port 8080/tcp (see [below for nested schema](#nestedatt--spec--egress--to_ports))
 - `to_requires` (Attributes List) ToRequires is a list of additional constraints which must be met in order for the selected endpoints to be able to connect to other endpoints.
 These additional constraints do no by itself grant access privileges and must always be accompanied with at least one matching ToEndpoints.
 Example: Any Endpoint with the label 'team=A' requires any endpoint to which it communicates to also carry the label 'team=A'. (see [below for nested schema](#nestedatt--spec--egress--to_requires))
 - `to_services` (Attributes List) ToServices is a list of services to which the endpoint subject to the rule is allowed to initiate connections.
 Currently Cilium only supports toServices for K8s services without selectors.
 Example: Any endpoint with the label 'app=backend-app' is allowed to initiate connections to all cidrs backing the 'external-service' service (see [below for nested schema](#nestedatt--spec--egress--to_services))